nicopap/bevy-kdl-ui/bevy-reflect-deser/README.md

 There are two types of declarations in `bevy-reflect-deser`:
 1. "Top level" declaration: the *node name* is **required** to be a registered dynamic type.
 Otherwise it's impossible to know what we are trying to parse.
-2. "nested" declaration: Within a struct with an already known type, the *node name* is not really relevant.
-It either represents a field of the parent node, is elided by declaring it as `-` or is the name of a type.
-In the 3rd case, type checking will ensure the name corresponds to what is expected.
+2. "Nested" declaration: Within a struct with an already known type, the *node name* is only relevant when the parent node requires named field.
+If the parent node explicitly requires an unnamed field, you **must** use a `-` as node name, to elide it.

 ### Primitive values